bkhelifi/Brazil_2024/README.md

 ## Installation and set-up <a name="install" />
 The **version 1.1** of Gammapy will be used.
-See the [Quickstart Setup](https://docs.gammapy.org/1.1/getting-started/index.html#quickstart-setup) of the documentation.
-And download the datasets as explained.
+See the [Quickstart Setup](https://docs.gammapy.org/1.1/getting-started/index.html#quickstart-setup) of the documentation to install the Gammapy v1.1 environment.
+You need also to download the datasets as explained.

 Finally, **to get the tutorials** for these hands-on gammapy sessions, you can clone this repository on your machine using